What to Know About Carbon Monoxide Risks After Roof Repairs and Replacement

 Can Carbon Monoxide Buildup Occur After New Roofing Installation or Repairs?

-Another common issue is if your roofer turns the vent instead of just the furnace cap.
-If the joints between the different pipe sections are not secured together, these sections can disconnect, and allow carbon to leak inside.
+Improperly ventilated roofs can cause CO buildup inside the home.
+This can happen when a flue pipe becomes disconnected during the tear-off or installation process.
+Another common issue is when a roofer turns the vent instead of just the furnace cap.
+If the joints between the different pipe sections are not secured together, these sections can disconnect and allow CO to leak inside.
+If this happens, it is possible that you could get new roof sickness.

 New Roof Sickness Risks After Weather Events

 For instance, hail, rain, tornadoes, and extreme winds can pose threats to your roof, such as carbon monoxide leaks.
 A storm can result in damage to your furnace caps.
-If a furnace cap is too far down on the flue pipe, the venting will be obstructed, trapping combustion gases.
-In order to avoid new roof sickness, it’s a good idea to hire an expert following any major weather events.
+If a furnace cap is too far down the flue pipe, the venting will be obstructed, trapping combustion gases.
+In order to avoid new roof sickness, it is a good idea to hire an expert following any major weather events.

-How to Know If You Have Carbon Monoxide Poisoning From Your Roof
+How to Know if You Have Carbon Monoxide Poisoning From Your Roof

-While carbon monoxide issues after roof repairs and replacement will most likely never happen to you, it’s always smart to educate yourself.
-You can be more knowledgeable about CO poisoning by understanding what it feels/looks like.
+While CO issues after roof repairs and replacement will most likely never happen to you, it is always smart to educate yourself.
+You can be more knowledgeable about CO poisoning by understanding what it feels or looks like.
+The most common symptoms are as follows:

 • Headache